 Suky Bay lies in the central-western part of the island near the Cove Sea Side.
 The island's northern region has a beach, while the western area has no beaches.

 The island is surrounded on its northwest side by a small coral reef and several keys home to varied fauna and flora.

 Johnny Cay is a small coral islet located 1.5 km (0.93 mi) north of San Andrés Town.
 It features white sand beaches surrounded by coconut plantations.

 Haynes Cay is where cruise ships dock.
 There are several large coral farms here with a variety of species.
 This area is also popular for water sports activities like snorkeling and diving.

 The island experiences a tropical monsoon climate that borders on a tropical wet and dry climate.
 Average temperatures range from 24 - 30 °C (75 - 86 °F) in two periods dominated by dry and rainy spells.
 The rainy season is from May to January, with high humidity.

 Isla de Providencia, historically called Old Providence and generally now known as Providencia, is a mountainous Caribbean island lying midway between Costa Rica and Jamaica.
 Providencia's maximum elevation is 360 m (1,180 ft) above sea level.

-The smaller Santa Catalina Island to the northwest is connected by a 100 m (330 ft) footbridge to its larger sister Providencia Island.
-Low Cay, a very small islet, lies more than 10 km (6 mi) further north.
+To the northwest, the smaller Santa Catalina Island is connected by a 100 m (330 ft) footbridge to its larger sister Providencia Island.
+Low Cay, a tiny islet, lies more than 10 km (6 mi) further north.